Welcome to a beautiful crazy mind of a weirdo trusted to care.

 When she’s not corralling viruses or writing about the ghosts of patients past, Kristy is home with her amazing family, who graciously lets her test-drive her stories at the dinner table.
 She also has in-laws, but that section of the book may or may not be redacted for Christmas gift reasons.

-Kristy’s voice is equal parts relentless humor and raw confession; think Florence Nightingale meets a stand-up comic with questionable boundaries.
+Kristy’s voice is blends relentless humor and raw confession; think Florence Nightingale meets a stand-up comic with questionable boundaries.
 She’s here to tell you what nursing really looks like when the curtains are pulled back: the moments that break you, the ones that keep you coming back, and the hospital ghosts that follow you home whether you like it or not.

 CALLING ALL NURSES